- Welcome to the Knowledge Base

-You must have the Merge module enabled, and the user must have the capability called Merge.
+You must have the Merge module enabled, and the user must have the Capability called Merge.
 The user must also have full permissions on the records that are about to be merged.
 Therefore, we advise that only System Admins are given this capability.

-Users with the Merge capability will see a Duplicates button at the top of Person and Organisation records.
+Users with the Merge capability will see a Duplicates or Merge button at the top of Person and Organisation records.
 As shown below, if Workbooks finds a duplicate, the button will change to convey this message.

-Click Manage Duplicates to view the duplicates that Workbooks has found, to add any other duplicates that you know of, and to merge the relevant records together.
+Click the button to view the duplicates that Workbooks has found, to add any other duplicates that you know of, and to merge the relevant records together.
 A section will open up at the top of the page, the rest of your record will become read-only and the buttons at the top of the record will be disabled.
 Click Cancel merge to exit and go back to editing your record.

 Workbooks detects duplicates using the main email address on Person records.
 On Organisations, it removes the common business suffixes from the end of the name, like Ltd or Corp, then does a 'starts with' search on Organisation names.
 For example, for 'Aerosystems PR Ltd' Workbooks has detected 'Aerosystems Products' as a duplicate.
 However, if you were on the 'Aerosystems Products' record then Workbooks would not detect 'Aerosystems PR Ltd' as a duplicate.